New Computational Techniques for a Faster Variation of BM3D Image Denoising: New Global Volume Hard Thresholding

 \subsection{Formal Details of the New Global Thresholding}

-In this section we describe the denoising and aggregation steps in more rigorous detail.
-For clarity, we try to match the notation of the original authors as closely as possible \cite{dabov2007image}.
-The noisy image is denoted by $Z(x)\in \R^{M\times M}$, where $x$ is a 2D spatial coordiante that belongs to the image domain $X\subset \Z^2$.
-Let the block size be $N\times N$, where for simplicity in the exposition we assume $M/N = B \in \N $.
-When this is not the case simple image padding rules are used to compensate.
+This section describes the denoising and aggregation steps in full detail.
+The noisy image is denoted by $Z\in \R^{M_y\times M_x}$.
+Let the block size be $N\times N$, where for simplicity in the exposition we assume $B_y := M_y/N$ and $B_x := M_x/N$ are integers.
+When this is not the case in practice the image is simply padded with mirrored images values.

-The reference blocks that tile the image are denoted by $Z_{pq}^N$, which is the $N\times N$ block extracted from $Z$ with the top left pixel located at $(p\cdot N,q\cdot N)$, for $p,q=0,1,\dots, B-1$.
-Similarly, an arbitrary block located at $x\in X$ (top left pixel) is denoted by $Z_x$.
-Then the indices for the matched blocks to $Z_{pq}^N$ are defined by
+The reference blocks that tile the image are denoted by $z_N^{pq}$, which is the $N\times N$ block extracted from $Z$ with the top left pixel given by $Z[p\cdot N,q\cdot N]$, for $p,q=0,1,\dots, B-1$.
+Similarly, $z^{pq}$ without the subscript $N$ is defined as in (\ref{eq: Fblock}).
+Then the indices for the matched blocks to $z_N^{pq}$ are defined by